- Estuary & Ocean Science Center (EOS)

 CoSE serves a student population that reflects the diversity of the region and includes many international students.
 The College supports a number of programs designed to encourage and support all students to pursue careers in science and engineering.
 The College is committed to supporting and retaining a diverse group of faculty, staff, and students, both domestic and international.

-Read about the new Science & Engineering Innovation Center which will be home to the School of Engineering and the Department of Chemistry & Biochemistry beginning in 2024.
+The new Science & Engineering Innovation Center is home to the School of Engineering and the Department of Chemistry & Biochemistry, educating and training students to meet the workforce needs of the Bay Area and California STEM industries.

 College of Science & Engineering Impact Stories